-Min (Jenny) Zhang has served as our chief executive officer since May 2015.
-She also served as our president from January 2015 to May 2015, our chief financial officer from March 2008 to May 2015 and our chief strategic officer from November 2013 to January 2015.
+Min (Jenny) Zhang has served as our executive vice-chairlady since November 2019.
+She also served as our chief executive officer from May 2015 to November 2019, our president from January 2015 to May 2015, our chief financial officer from March 2008 to May 2015 and our chief strategic officer from November 2013 to January 2015.
 Prior to joining us, she served as the finance director of Eli Lilly (Asia) Inc., Thailand Branch and the chief financial officer of ASIMCO Casting (Beijing) Company, Ltd. She also worked previously with McKinsey & Company, Inc. as a consultant.

 Ms. Zhang has served on the board as a director for OneSmart International Education Group Limited since March 2018.
 She obtained her Master of Business Administration degree from Harvard Business School and received both master's and bachelor's degrees from the University of International Business and Economics.